Goal Strategist.

 — Andreas Deptolla, Chief Technology Officer at Atari

-Adam is a former professional rock climber who competed at the highest levels of the sport and summited some of the world's most dangerous mountains — where fuzzy thinking gets you killed.
+Adam is a former professional rock climber who summited some of the world's most dangerous mountains and managed to stay alive.

 “Adam subscribes to the philosophy that you pick a big goal and structure your life to make it happen.
 At this, Stack is relentless.”